dr460nf1r3/firedragon-browser/README.md

 - Sweet theme added
 - Custom, dr460nized branding :dragon:
 - Will keep in sync with both Librewolfs & Plasmafox changes
-- Presets for both profile-sync-daemon (which Garuda ships by default) & Firejail available
+- Presets for both profile-sync-daemon (which Garuda Linux ships by default) & Firejail available
 - Builds available at [Chaotic-AUR](https://chaotic.cx)
 - Icons & artwork by [SGS](https://gitlab.com/SGSm) & [zoeronen](https://gitlab.com/zoeronen)
 - Tabliss setup from the screenshot can be imported from tabliss.json